 Susanne Drakborg, Senior Programs Manager at World Childhood Foundation, works globally to prevent child sexual abuse.
 Susanne has led the World Childhood Foundation’s Child Safety Online program for the past 17 years, and is the team lead for Stella Polaris – a hub exploring and supporting how Artificial Intelligence can help combat child sexual abuse.
 A lawyer by education and a multi-linguist, Ms Drakborg previously worked for the United Nations on HIV and AIDS issues and on civil-military coordination on behalf of the European Commission.

-Register for this event
+Registrations for this event have now closed.

 ICMEC Australia acknowledges Traditional Owners throughout Australia and their continuing connection to lands, waters and communities.
 We pay our respects to Aboriginal and Torres Strait Islanders, and Elders past and present.